JetBrains-Research/file-importance/README.md

 To run `prepare-path.sh` you need to provide the path to your repository on your local file system.
 Afterward, the script will open and import the following path into IntelliJ (You can provide relative path).

 ### Run Evaluation
 To run the evaluation you can use `run.sh` which will launch the evaluation pipeline and place the results under `outputs` folder with `<reponame>-<timestamp>` format.
-Following is an example of how to luanch evaluation pipeline:
+Following is an example of how to launch evaluation pipeline:

 ```
 ./run.sh SampleProjects/reference-test-java
 ```

 If the execution finishes without error, the following files will be available in the output folder:
-1. ***results.xlsx:*** An excel sheet which contains agreegated results for all estimators variants.
+1. ***results.xlsx:*** An excel sheet which contains aggregated results for all estimators variants.
 1. ***graph.csv:*** Dependency graph of evaluated projects.
-1. ***features.csv:*** Files' feature verctor, consisting of significance scores according to graph metrics BFSig evaluates.
+1. ***features.csv:*** Files' feature vector, consisting of significance scores according to graph metrics BFSig evaluates.
 1. ***targets.txt:*** List of subfolders within the project to evaluate the BF.
 1. ***avelinoBFResults.json:*** Results produced by ABF.
 1. ***jetbrainsBFResults.json:*** Results produced by JBF.